Clemapfel/jluna/docs/installation.md

 compilation terminated.
 ```

-This means the `include_directories` in cmake were set improperly.
+This means the `include_directories` in your `CMakeLists.txt` were set improperly.
 Make sure the following lines are present in your `CMakeLists.txt`:

 ```
 target_include_directories(<path to jluna>)